 That market share isn’t just about following the crowd, though.
 QuickBooks has more features and integrations precisely because it’s so big.

 When small business banks and services are looking to add tools for their customers, QuickBooks is going to be the first name that comes up.
 After that, the remaining 20% of the market is so splintered that it rarely makes sense to add them.
-Think Windows vs. Mac software only with Mac having a 2% market share instead of 9%.
+Think Windows vs. Mac software except if Apple only had a 2% market share instead of 9%.